Are Steroids Worth the Risk?

 Steroids can also have serious psychological side effects.
 Some users may become aggressive or combative, believe things that aren't true (delusions), or have extreme feelings of mistrust or fear (paranoia).
 And people who use steroids also appear to be at higher risk for using other drugs, such as alcohol or cocaine, often to counteract some of the negative effects of steroids.

 Steroid users who inject the drugs with a needle are at risk for infection with HIV (human immunodeficiency virus), the virus that causes AIDS, if they share needles with other users.
-People who use dirty needles are also at greater risk for contracting hepatitis, a disease of the liver, or bacterial endocarditis, an infection of the inner lining of the heart.
+People who use dirty needles are also at risk for contracting hepatitis, a liver disease, or bacterial endocarditis, an infection of the inner lining of the heart.

 A lot of people tell themselves they'll only use steroids for a season or a school year.
 Unfortunately, steroids can be addictive, making it hard to stop taking them.

-And once users stop taking steroids, they can have withdrawal symptoms including loss of appetite, fatigue, restlessness, insomnia, mood swings, and depression.
+And once users stop taking steroids, they can have withdrawal symptoms such as loss of appetite, tiredness, restlessness, insomnia, mood swings, and depression.